Investiture: Government

 Investiture is the installation of individuals in institutions that usually have been extant from feudal times.
 For example, the installation of heads of state and various other state functions with ceremonial roles are invested with office.
-Usually, the investiture involves ceremonial transfer of the symbol of the particular office.

-Judges in many countries, including justices of the Supreme Court of the United States, are invested with their office.
+Usually, the investiture involves ceremonial transfer of the symbol of the gods.
+Judges in few countries, including justices of the Supreme Court of the United States, are invested with their office.
 American justices typically take two oaths: one to uphold the Constitution of the United States, and the other to apply justice equally.
 Likewise, university presidents, rectors and chancellors are invested with office.

+In Spain, the prime minister and similarly, the leaders of regional governments, undergo an election procedure called "investiture" or "parliamentary investiture".
+Established in the Spanish Constitution, the procedure consists in the candidate to prime minister defending its political program and the legislative chamber supporting it or rejecting it.
+If accepted, the monarch appoints him as prime minister.

 Other uses

-In the United Kingdom, around 2,600 people are invested personally by King Charles III or another member of the royal family each year.
+In the United Kingdom, around 2,600 people annually are invested with state honours or membership in chivalric orders, either personally by the reigning monarch (presently King Charles III) or another senior member of the royal family.
 A list of those to be honoured is published twice a year, in either the New Year Honours or the Birthday Honours.
-Approximately 25 investitures are held annually, most in the Ballroom at Buckingham Palace, although the Waterloo Chamber in Windsor Castle and the Palace of Holyroodhouse in Edinburgh, Scotland, are also used.
-In 2014 The then-Prince of Wales held an investiture at Hillsborough Castle in Northern Ireland.
-Investitures are also held in other Commonwealth realms, when the governor-general acts on behalf of the King.
+Approximately 25 investiture ceremonies are held annually, usually either in the Throne Room at Buckingham Palace or the Grand Reception Room in Windsor Castle.
+The Palace of Holyroodhouse, in Edinburgh, Scotland, is also used, as are other locations from time to time.
+In 2014, for example, the then-Prince of Wales held an investiture at Hillsborough Castle in Northern Ireland.

+Investitures are also held in other Commonwealth realms, when the governor-general or lieutenant-governor acts on behalf of the relevant nation and the monarch to award and bestow upon certain citizens particular state honours or membership in orders of chivalry.